unkokaeru/lincoln-logbook/weeks/week 1/reflection.md

 **How does my solution compare with the official solution?**

-The officail solution for Task 3 adds an additional explanation of how Pascal's trianle is obtained, as well as uses a simplified solution using spaces rather than tab characters.
+The official solution for Task 3 adds an additional explanation of how Pascal's triangle is obtained, as well as uses a simplified solution using spaces rather than tab characters.

 **How can I extend the concepts used in the tasks to form a new project**